TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/deployment/_index.md

 Now we need to set up the DNS infrastructure.
 Head over to the directory of the provider you chose during the last steps of the [Azure Infrastructure]({{< relref "#azure-infrastructure" >}}) section.

 If you haven't done this before create a Terraform backend configuration file `config.azurerm.tfbackend`.
-You can read more about it in the section ... .
+You can read more about it in [Terraform Backend Configuration]({{< relref "/the-things-stack/host/kubernetes/azure/configuration#terraform-backend" >}}).

 Initialize the Terraform state.